codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

   * **Allow only the following paths**: Select Git repositories by folders within the repo that match the glob pattern).

-By default, when a user [creates a pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/), the definition can be loaded from the inline editor or any private or public Git repository.
-You can restrict this behavior and allow only specific Git sources or even disable completely the loading of pipeline definitions from Git repositories.

 ## Rules for access control